JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Banks
 * Trust, Conntrol, Truth, Security

+## Money

-## Money as Tokenised Barter
+* Tokenised Barter
 * Cowry Shells / Beads / Giant Stones / Tally Sticks / Precious Metals
 * Tokenised Barter, a representation of value
 * Anglo-Saxon Pound of Silver - Sterling
 * Gold Standard
+* Fiat Currency (State Authorised)

 ## Fractional Reserve Banking

-* A deposit is a 'loan' to the bank
+* Your deposit is a 'loan' to the bank
-* Reserve requiremnt - fraction of its deposit liabilities (money owed to depositors).
+* Reserve requiremnt / Reserve Ratio - fraction of its deposit liabilities (money owed to depositors)
-* Held as currency or as central bank deposits.
+* Held as currency or as central bank deposits
 * Multiplier effect
 * All Money is Debt - If all debts were paid there would be no money
+* Money created through private bank lending and govt. issuance

 ## Systemic Vulnerabilities